 Unless it is indicated on the menu, calculating the calorie and fat count in a turkey burger is difficult, as a wide variety of ingredients may be in the burger.
 Wise dieters should never assume that a turkey burger contains fewer calories than a typical beef burger.
 Due to the addition of all these ingredients, it is not crazy to think that a turkey burger would surpass 500 calories.

-Do you know any nutritional facts about turkey that we’ve not referenced?
+Do you know any interesting facts about turkey nutrition that we’ve missed?
 Share them with us in the comments section below!